Wisconsin Health Informatics Degree Programs

 Online Learning - Visit Website

 The University of Wisconsin-Madison offers a Master of Science in Clinical and Health Informatics, a 100% online program designed for professionals aiming to revolutionize healthcare through informatics.
-This STEM OPT eligible program spans 30 graduate credits, with a tuition rate of $1,600 per credit, and can be completed in 2-3 years.
-It emphasizes the application of data analytics to improve clinical workflows and patient care, covering topics like electronic health records and healthcare information management.
-Admission requires a bachelor's degree, a statistics course, and a minimum 3.0 GPA.
-Work experience is preferred, and the program does not mandate an entrance exam, making it accessible to a broad range of applicants.
+This STEM OPT eligible program spans 30 graduate credits, focusing on electronic health records, data analytics, and healthcare information management to improve clinical workflows and patient care.
+With a flexible schedule, students can graduate in 2-3 years, paying $1,600 per credit.
+Admission requires a bachelor's degree, a statistics course, and a minimum 3.0 GPA, with work experience preferred.
+Graduates enter a competitive field with salaries ranging from $54,000 to $155,000, reflecting the program's strong career outlook.

 • 100% Online Program